Aarr0w/A-Arpeggiator/README.md

  -customized GUI with adjustable parameters

  TO DO LIST:
-- add trip/dot speed modifiers
+- on to the next project!